simplecov-ruby/simplecov/README.md

  </td>
  <td>
   As of 0.8.0, SimpleCov should correctly recognize parallel_tests and supplement your test suite names with their corresponding test env numbers.
-Locking of the resultset cache should ensure no race conditions occur when results are merged.
+SimpleCov locks the resultset cache while merging, ensuring no race conditions occur when results are merged.
  </td>
  <td>
   <a href="https://github.com/colszowka/simplecov/issues/64">SimpleCov #64</a>